-- 6. Clarify and simplify note VI a. related to building materials (2-3 materials and specified percentage ranges). - 7.
+- 6. Clarify and simplify note VI a. related to building materials (2-3 materials and specified percentage ranges).
+Rescinded, the petitioner has not determined the final design of the façade so the more flexible note will remain. - 7.
 Clarify note VII a. related to setback by stating a minimum setback and referencing a graphic with labels.
+Addressed